NeilAttewell/sql-cli/README.md

 * When running queries from the command line on a remote Oracle Database, the output is difficult to read.
   The purpose of this project is to have a Oracle Database cli tool that prints data like the MySQL cli.

+### Current Features

+1. Load queries from stdin
+2. Load queries from file
+3. Load queries from console (in interactive mode)
+4. (Console) Multi-line - cursor can be positioned with up, down, left, right arrows for query editing.
+5. (Console) Search through History - Ctrl+R
+6. Write output to stdout
+7. Write output to file
+8. Write output to console (in interactive mode)
+9. Format query results as a table.
+10. Format query results as a pivot table (column name and value - one per line)
+11. Format query results as JSON Array
+12. List aliases
+13. Execute above alias.  eg:  When connecting to oracle, "show tables" lists all tables in the database.

+### Future Features

+1. Add/Edit/Remove aliases
+2. Support variables

+And more...

 ### Built With